Chain graph models of multivariate regression type for categorical data: Discrete multivariate regression chain graph models

-where $\b Z_r$ is the matrix of the reduced model obtained by removing selected columns of $\b Z_T$, and $\b \beta_r$ are the associated parameters.
+where $\b Z_r$ is the matrix of the reduced model obtained by removing selected columns of $\b Z_T$, and $\bolds\beta_r$ are the associated parameters.

-The proof of Theorem~\ref{prop:base} is based on a basic property of the regression parameters $\b \beta^{(A)}_b(\b i_b)$ of model~\eqref{eq:satmo}, i.e., that they are identical to log-linear parameters defined in selected marginal tables.
-Specifically, each $\b \beta^{(A)}_b(\b i_b)$ coincides with the vector of log-linear parameters $\b \lambda^{AB}_{Ab}$ of order $A \cup b$ in the marginal table $A \cup \pre(T)$.
-See Lemma~\ref{prop:loglin} in the Appendix.
+The proof of Theorem~\ref{prop:base} is based on a basic property of the regression parameters $\bolds\beta^{(A)}_b(\b i_b)$ of model \eqref{eq:satmo}, that is, that they are identical to log-linear parameters defined in selected marginal tables.
+Specifically, each $\bolds\beta^{(A)}_b(\b i_b)$ coincides with the vector of log-linear parameters $\bolds\lambda^{AB}_{Ab}$ of order $A \cup b$ in the marginal table $A \cup\pre(T)$.
+See Lemma~\ref{prop:loglin} in the \hyperref[appm]{Appendix}.

-Theorem~\ref{prop:base} shows also that the chain graph model $\mathbf{P}_{\mathrm{MR}}(G)$ is defined by a set of linear restrictions on a multivariate logistic parameterization and thus is a curved exponential family.
+Theorem~\ref{prop:base} shows also that the chain graph model $\mathbf {P}_{\mathrm{MR}}(G)$ is defined by a set of linear restrictions on a multivariate logistic parametrization and thus is a curved exponential family.

-\begin{exa} From Theorem~\ref{prop:base}, the chain graph model of Figure~\ref{fig:cg}(b) is defined by the equations
+\begin{exa} From Theorem~\ref{prop:base}, the chain graph model of Figure~\ref {fig:cg}(b) is defined by the equations

 and by the multivariate logistic model formula